The prophet Mani in the Sassanian Empire

 In the 300s and 400s AD many Christians turned to believing in Manichaeism, a form of Christianity.
 A man named Mani started this movement in the late 200s AD.
 Mani lived in the Sassanian Empire, where lots of people were Zoroastrians.
 So Zoroastrianism influenced Mani’s thinking a lot.
 Manichaeans believed that the world was divided into the forces of Good and the forces of Evil.
 God was the leader of the good side and the Devil was the leader of the bad side.
 (Does this remind you of the plot of the movie Star Wars?
 Star Wars has strong Manichaean tendencies).
 This is a lot like the old Zoroastrian belief that the world is divided between the Truth and the Lie.

-In 301 AD the Roman Emperor Diocletian started to persecute the Manichaeans.
-He succeeded in pretty much wiping out Manichaeaism in the Western Mediterranean and Europe.
+In 301 AD the Roman Emperor Diocletian also started to persecute the Manichaeans.
+He succeeded in pretty much wiping out Manichaeism in the Western Mediterranean and Europe.
 Some Manichaeans were killed.
-Many others moved to the Sassanian Empire.
+But by now, the new Sassanian king Narses was encouraging religious freedom.
+So most of the Manichaeans moved back home to the Sassanian Empire.
 Others converted to Christianity.
 But even into the 400s AD there were a lot of Manichaeans among African Christians.
 The great African theologian Augustine, for instance, was a Manichaean first.
 He only later abandoned Manichaeism for Catholicism.

 What’s wrong with Manichaeism?
 Why didn’t Catholics like it?
 Well, Catholics believed that there was only one God, who was all-powerful.
 If God and the Devil had the same amount of power, or even similar amounts of power, then there were really two gods, a good one and a bad one.
 If God was all-powerful, then why didn’t he just kill the Devil and get rid of evil in the world?
 People have been struggling with this question for a long time.
 Nobody has any definite answers.
 But Catholics felt that the answer could not be that there were two gods.